-If you’re looking for a cheap smoker for smoking meat, fish, and other foods, start here.
-Whether you’re shopping for yourself or for a gift, this is a great time to find deals.
+If you’re looking for a good deal on a cheap smoker for smoking meat, fish, and other foods, start here.
+This is a great time to find deals on smokers.
 We scoured the internet to find the best smoker deals available for purchase online today.

 Today’s Best Cheap Smoker Deals

 - Dyna-Glo Compact Charcoal Smoker and Grill — $70, was $83